Jason-MacDonald/WEB701-Journal/week-eleven.md

 # Week Eleven

-With the main project well underway, it was time to look at the 'edge of technology' select something to implement for Milestone Three.
+With the main project well underway, it was time to look at the 'edge of technology' and select something to implement for Milestone Three.

 I picked a notification system as I think this could be very beneficial for the auction and event aspects of the project.
 Users could be notified if: